azimsh3r/WikiRace/task1/README.md

 ### Task #1 (15 points)

-You probably know about the game “Wikipedia race”, where from a random wiki page you need to find the page, e.g. the [Kotlin](https://en.wikipedia.org/wiki/Kotlin_(programming_language)) page with the minimum number of clicks.
-You can click on any links on the page.
-It is interesting to play this game, but it is even more interesting to win!
+You may have heard about the game “Wikipedia race”, where you click on links in Wikipedia articles with the objective of getting from one article to another in as few clicks as possible.
+You can click on any link on the page.
+Playing the game is fun – and it’s even more fun when you win!
 In this task, you need to implement a breadth-first search to find the shortest path between pages.

 Your solution should be a console app with the following arguments:
-- Search depth - how many transitions from the start page are accepted.
-Don't forget to check if the depth > 0 and inform user about an incorrect input.
+- Search depth – How many transitions from the start page are accepted.
+Don't forget to check if the depth is > 0 and inform the user if the input is incorrect.
-- Number of processors - how many processors to use (the default value is one).
-Don't forget to check if the number of processors > 0 and inform user about an incorrect input.
+- Number of processors – How many processors to use (the default value is one).
+Don't forget to check if the number of processors is > 0 and inform the user if the input is incorrect.
-- The optional title of the article - if passed, then start searching from this page, otherwise from a random one, e.g. for the title `Comparison of programming languages` the start page will be `https://en.wikipedia.org/wiki/Comparison_of_programming_languages`.
-You don't need to generate random page names to start, just take a random element from a pre-prepared list with the articles names.
+- The optional title of the article – If passed, then the solution should start searching from this page, otherwise it should start from a random page.
+For example, for the title `Comparison of programming languages` the start page will be `https://en.wikipedia.org/wiki/Comparison_of_programming_languages`.
+You don't need to generate random page names to start, just take a random element from a pre-prepared list with the article names.

-Please, use the [Clikt](https://ajalt.github.io/clikt/) or any other library to handle the command-line arguments.
+Feel free to use [Clikt](https://ajalt.github.io/clikt/) or any other library to handle the command-line arguments.

-The output of the app is a sequence of pages in the found path or a message that no path was found with the search depth.
-Consider also displaying progress so that the user knows that the application has not frozen.
+The output of the app is the sequence of pages in the found path or a message saying that no path was found within the search depth.
+Consider displaying the progress, so that the user knows that the application has not frozen.

-To extract links from a wiki page, you need to extract all internal (refer to any wiki page) links that are inside the `a` tag (`html.select("[href^=/wiki/]").map { it.attr("href") }`).
+To extract links from a Wiki page, you need to extract all internal (referring to any Wiki page) links that are inside the `a` tag (`html.select("[href^=/wiki/]").map { it.attr("href") }`).
 To make the search faster, you need to exclude the following links when parsing:
 ```kotlin
 val forbiddenTemplates = listOf(
     "File:",